Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 Customizations: Open-source platforms offer more customization options than hosted systems.
 However, in most cases, you can still change the appearance of your eCommerce store by leveraging themes and a real-time editor.
 Check what customization options exist.

-So, let’s jump right into this list of the Best Ecommerce platforms.
+So, let’s jump right into this list of the best e-commerce platforms.

 The Top eCommerce Websites Tools for Small Businesses